How to Build a Pond

-Step 1: Make a plan.
+Step 1: Make a Plan

-Decide on a location and the width and depth of your pond.Then make an outline in the space you've chosen with rope or tape.
+Decide on a location for your pond and determine its dimensions.
+Make an outline in the space you've chosen with rope or tape.
 Be sure to check the area before digging to avoid running into power lines or other buried utilities.
-Also, steer clear of trees as the roots can become problematic for your pond.
+Steer clear of trees, as large root systems can become problematic for your pond.

-Step 2: Dig the hole.
+Step 2: Dig the Hole

-Use the large shovel to dig a hole between two and four feet deep in the ground for the pond.
-In addition to digging, you'll want to add layers around the edges for plants, called plant shelves.Prior to filling the pond with water, these shelves will look like wide steps down into your pond.
-After roughly digging all of the levels with the large shovel, use the hand shovel to carve out and level the plant shelves.
-Make sure to remove the turf that surrounds the pond so that you can easily create the edging.
-Remove the grass about a foot outside of the pond space.The edges of the pond need to be even and level to ensure the liner fits properly.
-For this task, use the level and a wooden plank.
+Use a large shovel to dig a hole in the desired space between two and four feet deep.
+In addition to digging, you'll want to add layers around the edges for plants, called plant shelves.
+These shelves will look like wide steps down into your pond.
+After digging the rough outline, use the hand shovel to carve out and level the plant shelves.
+Make sure to remove the turf that surrounds the pond so you can easily sculpt the edging.
+Remove the grass up to a foot beyond the hole.

-Step 3: Inspect the hole.
+Step 3: Inspect the Hole

-Step 4: Position the underlayment and liner.
+Step 4: Position the Underlayment and Liner

 Start with the underlayment, and place it in the pond.
-Try your best to conform the underlaymentloosely to the pond shape.
+Try your best to conform the underlayment loosely to the pond shape.
 Repeat this process with the pond liner, leaving both underlayment and liner edges loosely placed above the pond.

-Step 5: Hold the underlayment and liner in place.
+Step 5: Hold the Underlayment and Liner in Place

-Step 6: Add water.
+Step 6: Add Water

 Fill the pond with water.
 As the water pulls down on the liner, move the stones slightly away, allowing more slack from the liner to fit the pond.

-Step 7: Trim and secure underlayment and liner.
+Step 7: Trim and Secure Underlayment and Liner

-Step 8: Finish with edging and accents.
+Step 8: Finish with Edging and Accents